 Of course, now I know there are many reasons why the spelling and pronunciation of his name didn’t follow the patterns I was used to seeing.

 1) It was highly likely his name was adapted to suit English pronunciation.
-Equiano was a child when he was removed from his culture, so after many years of immersion into the English language, this might have affected his recollection.
+Equiano was a child when he was removed from his culture, so after many years of immersion into the English language, this might have affected the pronunciation of his name.

 2) He was alive well before the Latin script-based alphabet was established for Igbo.
 So there would have been no conventional way to spell his name.